mapbiomas-brazil/pampa/README.md

 # MapBiomas Pampa

-For run à classification for Pampa we need run all steps scripts available The inputs of the next step are the output of previous.
+For run a classification for Pampa we need run all steps scripts available The inputs of the next step are the output of previous.

 The processing has been splitted in 3 different times